When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 Interpretation of results

-• examination of the esophagus (wall color, absence / presence of inclusions, tissue condition, etc.);
+• examination of the esophagus (wall color, absence/presence of inclusions, tissue condition, etc.);

-Possible risks of frequent diagnostics
+Possible risks of frequent diagnosis

 • loose black stools;

-Home »Gastroscopy» Alternative methods of checking the stomach without gastroscopy
+Home » Gastroscopy » Alternative methods of checking the stomach without gastroscopy

 Stomach diagnostic methods

-2. laboratory - examines the patient's analyzes;
+2. laboratory - examine the patient’s tests;

-3. hardware rooms - with the help of medical devices.
+3. hardware - using medical devices.

-An absolute contraindication to gastroscopy of the stomach is the patient's dying state.
+An absolute contraindication to gastroscopy of the stomach is the patient's near-death state.
 Diagnosis is possible even with a heart attack and in the presence of gastric bleeding.
 However, there are contraindications to the procedure:

-• the risk of aortic rupture;
+• risk of aortic rupture;

 • hemophilia - there is a risk of tissue injury;